chriskok/Tailor/README.md

-# resume-builder
+# Tailor
-Using Python and Machine Learning to quickly and effectively build better resumes/cover letters based on the specific job descriptions you're applying to.
+Using Python and Machine Learning to quickly and effectively tailor resumes/cover letters based on the specific job descriptions you're applying to.

 ## Usage
 1. Upload a cover letter into the /data folder